Adderall Misuse: Short-Term, Long-Term, Side Effects, and Treatment

 Call our admissions navigators at to learn more about our different levels of addiction treatment, including:

-- Medical detox – Detox is an invaluable first step in the recovery process and helps prepare you for additional treatment.
-During detox our staff will keep you as physically stable and comfortable as possible while your body learns to adapt without Adderall.
+- Medical detox – Detox is an invaluable first step in the recovery process for many people and helps prepare you for additional treatment.
+During detox our staff will keep you as physically stable and comfortable as possible while your body learns to adapt without Adderall and any other drugs of dependence.

 - Inpatient drug and alcohol rehab – Inpatient rehab provides structured formalized care in a residential setting.
 This type of treatment allows for continued around-the-clock support, a variety of evidence-based treatment options that can be customized for your individual needs, and a supportive environment that enables you to focus on your recovery efforts.